 You will also have the opportunity to appeal against this decision to an independent appeals panel.

-In order to lodge an appeal please obtain a Notice of Appeal form from Dawn Richardson on 0115 9565008 ext 250 or by emailing email@example.com and return this by Friday, 3 April 2020.
+In order to lodge an appeal please obtain a Notice of Appeal form from the Admissions Officer by emailing email@example.com and return this by Friday, 31 March 2023.
 Appeals received after this deadline will be heard within 40 days of the deadline where possible or within 30 school days from the date of receipt.

 What happens if I want to apply for a place during the school year (in-year admissions?)